nuxeo/generator-nuxeo-meta/README.md

 ```

 ##### Using `Skip` and `Ensure` Fields
 Sometimes, you can't use a generator because the target project is not suitable, or you do not want to generate something twice.
-You got two ways to do that:
+You have two ways to do that:
 - using the `skip` method; useful when you do not want to generate it several times.
 The `skip` value is a `function` where `this` is the generator.
 - using the `ensure` method; useful when you'd stop the generation due to some context issues.
 The `skip` value is a `function` where `this` is the generator.